mikewest/mikewest.org/_posts/2007-12-09-presentation-love-the-terminal.markdown

 Alias:
 - http://mikewest.org/blog/id/82
 Modified: '2007-12-09T16:46:54Z'
-Tags:
-- Yahoo
-- Personal
 Teaser: When Murray and Norm solicited talks earlier in the year for the Yahoo!
 Frontend
     Summit, they somehow neglected to mention that the presentations would end up being hour-long blocks.  :)
 Title: 'Presentation: Love the Terminal'
 layout: post
+tags:
+- Yahoo
+- Personal
 ---
 When Murray and Norm solicited talks earlier in the year for the Yahoo!
 Frontend Summit, they somehow neglected to mention that the presentations would end up being hour-long blocks.  :)